marcobellaccini/pyAesCrypt/README.rst

 About pyAesCrypt
 --------------------------
-pyAesCrypt is a Python 3 file-encryption module and script that uses AES256-CBC to encrypt/decrypt files.
+pyAesCrypt is a Python 3 file-encryption module and script that uses AES256-CBC to encrypt/decrypt files and binary streams.

 pyAesCrypt is compatible with the `AES Crypt`_ `file format`_ (version 2).